BeautyGlow/BeautyGlow.github.io/source code/readme.md

 ## Getting Started
 ### Run
 You have to train Glow on your dataset and get the latent vectors encoded from the trained glow model.
+Then run the main.py to train the latent vector decomposition matrix

 ```
 python3 main.py non-makeup makeup outfile